iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

     Conversion lift experiment logic (source: Meta)
 </div>

 In recent years, growing privacy constraints have limited access to user-level data, making traditional RCTs more difficult to conduct.
 This has led to greater interest in geo experiments, or matched market tests.
 Geo experiments measure causal impact by comparing outcomes across non-overlapping geographic regions that are matched based on similar pre-treatment characteristics.
-One region in each pair receives the treatment, while the other serves as a control.
-This structure helps isolate treatment effects while accounting for local variation.
+To isolate treatment effects, one region in each pair receives the treatment, while the other serves as a control.
 Notably, Google and Meta have each released open-source tools for this purpose, `matched_markets` and `GeoLift`, respectively.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">